 Much had changed since the 1930s, but one thing remained the same for the Sugar Bowl – it continued to offer its fans an exceptional football classic each New Year’s Day.

-The early 1980s featured three legends for the inaugural Sugar Bowl Hall of Fame class.
+The 1980s and 90s featured eight legends for the first two Sugar Bowl Hall of Fame classes.

 Herschel Walker played in three straight Sugar Bowls (1980, 1981, 1982) for the Georgia Bulldogs, scoring touchdowns in all three.
 His team’s 17-10 victory over Notre Dame in the 1980 game capped an “unbeaten, untied and unbelievable” national championship season.
 Walker ran 36 times for 150 yards and a pair of touchdowns in the win – his huge running numbers came despite the ‘Dawgs completing just one pass all day and despite Walker dislocating his shoulder on the first play of the game.
 Georgia may have lost Walker’s other two Sugar Bowls (by a total of eight points), but the running back’s legend only grew as he added 187 more rushing yards and three more TDs.